February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 Ages 6 to 13

-The Parks Department also offers Learn to Swim Camps at rec centers with indoor pools.
+Learn to Swim Camps are held at rec centers with indoor pools.
 The program runs two hours each day.
-Again, there's a list of locations on the website and you must enroll in person.
+There's a list of locations on the website and you must enroll in person.

 ACT Holiday Camp – Morningside Heights